Hiker in waterproof pants on a rain-soaked mountain trail

 Price: $325Weight: 15 ozMaterial: Fortius DW 2.0 softshellZips: Full-length side zips

-The Arc'teryx Gamma MX is the benchmark for premium softshell hiking pants, and after a full Pacific Northwest autumn of testing in rain, sleet, and wind, it earned that reputation.
+The Arc'teryx Gamma MX is the benchmark for premium softshell hiking pants, and across a full Pacific Northwest autumn of owner reports in rain, sleet, and wind, it earns that reputation.
 The Fortius DW 2.0 fabric is a 4-way stretch softshell that feels almost like athletic wear on the trail — there's no crinkle, no restriction during high steps, and the articulated patterning allows a full range of motion that most hardshell pants can't match.
-Yet it sheds light to moderate rain reliably, with water beading and running off during our 45-minute rain tests without any damp-through sensation.
+Yet it sheds light to moderate rain reliably, with water beading and running off through extended rain by owner accounts without any damp-through sensation.

 At $325, the Gamma MX is one of the most expensive pants in this roundup, and the honest assessment is that you're paying for fit, finish, and the Fortius fabric's combination of stretch and weather resistance that Arc'teryx has spent years refining.
 There's no meaningful equivalent from other brands at this performance and mobility level.
 If you hike frequently in mixed conditions where rain can start and stop throughout the day, this is the pant you'll reach for every time.